m1ky91/RateCalculation/README.md

 # RateCalculation
-Rate calculation system allowing prospective borrowers to obtain a quote from our pool of lenders for 36 month loans.
+Rate calculation system allowing prospective borrowers to obtain a quote from a pool of lenders for 36 month loans.

 ### Theoretical analysis and assumptions

-Taking in consideration our pull of lenders, a request of loan may be met for a total amount which does not exceed the sum of available funds of lenders.
+Taking in consideration a pull of lenders, a request of loan may be met for a total amount which does not exceed the sum of available funds of lenders.

 The requested amount will be provided starting from the lender with lowest rate, therefore initially the pull is being sorted by their rate.